 But, of the many questions that arise, arguably the most common for those making a concerted effort to go "green" is "What is sustainable wine?"

-It’s California Wine Month, which marks the height of harvest here in the Golden State and, since we produce over 80% of the nation’s wine and are the world's 4th largest wine producer, it seems a fitting time to dive into this very question.
+It's California Wine Month, which marks the height of harvest here in the Golden State and, since we produce over 80% of the nation's wine and are the world's 4th largest wine producer, it seems an appropriate time to dive into this very question.

 Defining Organic, Biodynamic, and Sustainable Wines

 The place to start is with another question, namely, "What is the difference between organic, biodynamic, and sustainable wine?"

 We could fill a book with the nuanced regulations surrounding these terms worldwide, but let's start with what they mean here in California.

 Of the three terms, "organic" is the most defined because it's a government-regulated term.
 In the United States, for a wine to be called "organic," it must adhere to the standards of the USDA's National Organic Program, which aims to protect natural resources and promote biodiversity.

 There are two main types of organic wine you'll come across.
-The first is a wine "made with organic grapes," meaning that all the grape growing practices -- aka the viticulture -- follow organic standards.
+The first is a wine "made with organic grapes," meaning that all grape growing and farming practices, such as viticulture, follow organic standards.

 Then you have wines labeled "USDA organic," which means the wine follows organic practices in viticulture and the viniculture (or in the winemaking) process.

 Translation: a wine labeled "USDA organic" has been made with 100% organically grown grapes and does not have added sulfites.
 The downside is that the absence of sulfites (a natural preservative) means the wine won't have a long shelf life.
 Here in California, a farm can get certified CCOF or as a California Certified Organic Farm if they so desire.